s1gr1d/reprex.nuxt-nitro-option-type/README.md

-# Nuxt 3
+# Nuxt 3 `nitro` Type Reproduction

 This package shows a reproduction of a type problem which was introduced in https://github.com/nuxt/nuxt/pull/34039.

 The `nitro` key was removed from the `ConfigSchema` type, which is used in the `defineNuxtConfig` function.
-This causes a type error when trying to use `nitro` in the config.
+This causes a type error when trying to use `nitro` from the Nuxt config.

 ## Expected Behavior